russjeffery/DudaAPI-Slate/source/includes/_accounts.md

 `GET /accounts/{account_name}/sites/{site_name}/permissions`

 ### Return
-You can expect a `200 OK` response code for a successful delete account call.
+You can expect a `200 OK` response code for a successful call.

 > JSON Example